Gardens by the Bay

 Singapore Zoo and Night Safari

 Singapore Zoo provides one of the most beautiful settings where animals roam freely in the open and natural habitats.
-The park, with 40 years of history, is home to more than 2,800 animals.
-Highlights in this award-winning park include Fragile Forest and Elephants of Asia that provide educational elements such as interpretive signages and discover stations.
-Besides the informative displays, Singapore Zoo is also an active contributor to global conservation efforts where endangered or threatened species of animals are bred.
+The park is home to more than 2,800 animals.
+Highlights in this award-winning park include Fragile Forest and Elephants of Asia that provide educational elements.
+Besides the informative displays, Singapore Zoo is also an active contributor to global conservation efforts where threatened species of animals are bred.

 Night Safari is the world’s first safari park for nocturnal animals.
 The 35-hectare park houses over 2,500 animals of which 38% are endangered.
 The park is also a 10-time winner of Best Attraction award presented by Singapore Tourism Board.
 Night Safari is a popular tourist choice as it receives more than 1.1 million visitors annually.
 Hop onto a 35-minute tram ride that will brings guests through various regions within the park and be educated on the importance of wildlife conservation.
 Other highlights of Night Safari include fire-eating performances and Creatures of the Night Show.